 7. Increase administrative efficiency

-Generative AI tools can help reduce the administrative burden in the healthcare industry by automating tasks like clinical documentation and data collection.
+Generative AI tools can help reduce administrative burden in the healthcare industry by automating tasks such as clinical documentation and data collection.

 AI in healthcare helps medical professionals focus on patient care, enabling efficient healthcare delivery and improving health outcomes.

 Stanford Health Care has adopted Nuance’s DAX Copilot, an AI-powered tool by Microsoft, to automate clinical documentation during patient visits.
-This technology reduces administrative burdens, helping to address physician burnout while improving care access and documentation quality.
+This technology reduces administrative burdens, helping address physician burnout while improving access to care and documentation quality.

-Using ambient and generative AI, DAX Copilot generates clinical notes from exam conversations, allowing doctors to focus more on patients.
-Early results show strong physician satisfaction and time savings.7
+Using ambient and generative AI, DAX Copilot generates clinical notes from exam conversations, enabling doctors to spend more time with patients.
+Early results show strong physician satisfaction and time savings.10

 Oscar Health integrates generative AI, specifically o1-preview, across multiple administrative functions to improve efficiency and accuracy.
 It automates claim pricing by reviewing complex contracts, assists clinicians by comparing patient data to clinical guidelines, and enhances fraud detection by identifying anomalies in claims.